malotte/rfzone/README.md

 can be found [here](https://github.com/erlang/otp/wiki/Installation) ([more info](https://github.com/erlang/otp/blob/master/INSTALL.md)).

-tellstick is built using rebar that can be found [here](https://github.com/basho/rebar).
+tellstick is built using rebar that can be found [here](https://github.com/basho/rebar), with building instructions [here](https://github.com/basho/rebar/wiki/Building-rebar).

 tellstick also requires the following applications to be installed:
 <ul>